Estimating the cost of car insurance in Florida depends on factors such as age, driving record, ZIP code, and the vehicle you drive.

 Florida car insurance estimates for used cars

-Use the car insurance calculator below to estimate your rates in Florida for used cars by make and model.
+Use the calculator below to determine your car insurance rates for used cars in Florida, depending on your vehicle’s make and model.

 FAQ: How to estimate car insurance rates before buying a car in Florida